+-A action

--A action The action may be one of the following to generate a list of possible completions:
+The action may be one of the following to generate a list of possible completions:

 alias Alias names.
-May also be specified as '-a'. arrayvar Array variable names. binding Readline key binding names (see Section 8.4 [Bindable Readline Commands], page 90). builtin Names of shell built in commands.
+May also be specified as '-a'. arrayvar Array variable names. binding Readline key binding names (see Section 8.4 [Bindable Readline Commands], page 99). builtin Names of shell built in commands.
 May also be specified as '-b'. command Command names.
 May also be specified as '-c'. directory Directory names.
-May also be specified as '-d'. disabled Names of disabled shell builtins. enabled Names of enabled shell builtins. export Names of exported shell variables.
+May also be specified as '-d'.

+disabled Names of disabled shell builtins. enabled Names of enabled shell builtins. export Names of exported shell variables.
 May also be specified as '-e'. file File names.
 May also be specified as '-f'. function Names of shell functions. group Group names.
-May also be specified as '-g'. helptopic Help topics as accepted by the help builtin (see Section 4.2 [Bash Builtins], page 36). hostname Hostnames, as taken from the file specified by the HOSTFILE shell variable (see Section 5.2 [Bash Variables], page 51). job Job names, if job control is active.
+May also be specified as '-g'. helptopic Help topics as accepted by the help builtin (see Section 4.2 [Bash Builtins], page 39). hostname Hostnames, as taken from the file specified by the HOSTFILE shell variable (see Section 5.2 [Bash Variables], page 55). job Job names, if job control is active.
 May also be specified as '-j'. keyword Shell reserved words.
-May also be specified as '-k'. running Names of running jobs, if job control is active. setopt Valid arguments for the '-o' option to the set builtin (see Section 4.3 [The Set Builtin], page 46). shopt Shell option names as accepted by the shopt builtin (see Section 4.2 [Bash Builtins], page 36). signal Signal names. stopped Names of stopped jobs, if job control is active. user User names.
+May also be specified as '-k'. running Names of running jobs, if job control is active. service Service names.
+May also be specified as '-s'. setopt Valid arguments for the '-o' option to the set builtin (see Section 4.3 [The Set Builtin], page 51). shopt Shell option names as accepted by the shopt builtin (see Section 4.2 [Bash Builtins], page 39). signal Signal names. stopped Names of stopped jobs, if job control is active. user User names.
 May also be specified as '-u'. variable Names of all shell variables.
 May also be specified as '-v'.